gipfeli-io/documentation/docs/architecture/frontend/general.md

 ## Hooks, Context and Providers explained

 We use these features to implement large-scale contexts.
 We also have smaller contexts (e.g. a `MapContext`) that are used within a contained environment, such as a group of components (e.g. the `Map` component).
-These work in a similar way, but can be simplified without hooks and external providers.

-We have the following contexts:

-* `ThemeContext`: Used to retrieve, set and store the user's preference for darkmode or lightmode
-* `AuthenticationContext`: Used to store the user's login state
-* `NotificationContext`: Used to display notifications that can be triggered by any component in the tree

 The way we implemented these features is as follows:

-* The `Context` defines its interface, specifying which props it has (which can be values or functions)
+* The `Context`<sup>*</sup> defines its interface, specifying which props it has (which can be values or functions)
 * The `Provider` is an actual implementation of a `Context` which returns a `ContextProvider` with the interface implementation.
-It wraps around all the child components it gets passed as props.
+It wraps around all the child components that were passed as props.
 * The `Hook` basically just returns `useContext` and can be used by components requiring the `Context`.

 Using this pattern, the components do not need to know anything about the implementation of the context, since that is delegated fully to the `Provider`.
 Just using the `Hook` is enough to access the `Context`.

+<sup>*</sup>We decided to add all the context interfaces to one file (`contexts.ts`) to keep the application as easily readable as possible.

+## Offline Functionality
+An important part of the application is the offline support.
+Read more about it here: [Offline Support](offline-support)